 We believe traditional rental industries are being disrupted by the sharing economy as established industries mature and are displaced by a “Sharing S-curve”.

 In PwC research conducted in 2014, we compared the revenue potential in five new ‘sharing economy’ sectors (peer-to-peer finance, online staffing, peer-to-peer accommodation, car sharing and music and video streaming) with the potential in five traditional ‘rental’ sectors (equipment rental, B&B and hostels, car rental, book rental and DVD rental).

 We used the resulting S-curve and model as a base for our expectations of the future growth for each sector.

 S-curve based on industry reports, company revenue data and subject-matter expertise

 PwC research conducted in 2014 estimated that the five main sharing economy sectors generate $15bn in global revenues, making up just 5% of total revenue generated by the ten sectors we looked at.

 However, by 2025, these same five sharing economy sectors could generate over half of overall sales in the ten sectors – a potential revenue opportunity worth $335bn.
 We estimate the UK’s slice of the pie could be worth around $15bn (or £9bn) in 2025.

-Over that period, sharing economy sectors are likely to grow much quicker than the rate of traditional rental sectors.
-The least developed sectors today, such as P2P finance and online staffing, could grow the quickest of all.
+Between 2013-2025, sharing economy sectors are likely to grow much quicker than the rate of traditional rental sectors.
+The least developed sectors as measured in 2014, such as P2P finance and online staffing, could grow the quickest of all.